-The provincial governments of Rio Negro and Neuquen provinces have traditionally provided financial support to apple and pear producers during natural disasters and have subsidized insurance and employment costs, the purchase of agricultural machinery, hail protection nets and irrigation equipment, and other operational expenses.

-During the past few years, the Government of Argentina (GOA) (at the national level) provided funds to the provinces of Rio Negro and Neuquen for various programs related to plant health issues for a total amount of US\$12.5 million.
+The provincial governments of Rio Negro and Neuquén provinces have traditionally provided financial support to apple and pear producers during natural disasters and have subsidized insurance and employment costs, the purchase of agricultural machinery, hail protection nets and irrigation equipment, and other operational expenses.
+During the past few years, the Government of Argentina (GOA) provided funds to the provinces of Rio Negro and Neuquén for various programs related to plant health issues for a total amount of US\$12.5 million.
 The GOA has also supported the fruit sector under the Agricultural Emergency Law by providing, among other benefits, tax deferrals to struggling producers.